-Development (3-0-3).
+PSY 403 Personal and Professional Development (3-0-3).
 Focuses on the development of personal and professional goals using key concepts and research findings in psychology.
 Explores the connection between research in psychology and important post-graduate relationships in the home, workplace and community.
 Addresses the creation of strategies and materials for post-graduate employment.
 Restricted to BAPSY students.
-Prerequisites: PSY 350 and senior standing.
+Prerequisites: PSY 250 and junior I standing.

-PSY 404 History and Systems
+PSY 404 History and Systems (3-0-3).

-(3-0-3).
 Explores major developments and ideas in the history of psychology as an academic discipline.
 Addresses such topics as the history of ideas about "the mind," key historical and social events that shaped the field, when and how psychology became a science, life histories of psychologists, and how ideas about what is "normal" shape and are shaped by psychology.
 Prerequisites: PSY 350 and senior standing.